-13. Information on where the local authority's local offer is published.
+13. Information on where the local authority's local

 The special educational needs and/or disabilities (SEND) Local Offer is a guide to what is available in Norfolk for children and young people with SEND aged 0-25 and those who support them.